webeet-io/_onboarding_data/README.md

 # 🎓 Webeet Intern Onboarding Guide

 Welcome to the Webeet Internship Program!
 We're excited to have you on board.
-Over the next five days, you'll dive into a hands-on onboarding experience designed to sharpen your technical skills, familiarize you with our development workflow, and get you comfortable with our tools and systems.
+Over the next several days, you'll dive into a hands-on onboarding experience designed to sharpen your technical skills, familiarize you with our development workflow, and get you comfortable with our tools and systems.

 ---